sylabs/examples/database/mongodb/README.md

 ```
 $ mkdir -p mongodb/db
+$ export SINGULARITY_BINDPATH="mongodb/db:/data/db"
-$ singularity shell -B mongodb/db:/data/db mongodb.sif
+$ singularity shell mongodb.sif
 ```

-With `-B` we bind the `mongodb/db` folder on the host to the `data/db` folder that is referenced from the container.
+Once we exported the `SINGULARITY_BINDPATH` environment variable, the `mongodb/db` folder on the host binds to the `/data/db` folder from the container.

 After this we are ready to run an instance, for this we run the following command: